-Work shall be carried out ideally during daylight hours, or if carried out at night, lighting levels shall be suitable and sufficient for the activity at all times.
+Work shall be carried out ideally during daylight hours or, if carried out at night, lighting levels shall be assessed in accordance with NR/L3/MTC/RCS0216/SP02.

 Lighting conditions shall be adequate to check moving parts of the chainsaw are visible to the operator.